mchu-1/sybr/README.md

     "question": "Should governments ban TikTok?",
     "turn": 1,
     "side": "affirmative",
-    "model": "gpt-4o-mini",
+    "model": "gpt-5-high",
     "message": "...280 chars max..."
   },
   {
     "question": "Should governments ban TikTok?",
     "turn": 1,
     "side": "negative",
-    "model": "claude-3-haiku-20240307",
+    "model": "grok-4",
     "message": "...280 chars max..."
   }
 ]
 ```

-### Notes
+### Model selection
+The app selects models from `models.yaml` by default.
-- If you omit `models`, two are chosen from a default pool.
+- If two or more models are enabled, two distinct models are chosen at random.
-- If you set `DEBATE_MODELS`, they will be sampled from that list.
-- `turns` is per model (e.g., 2 means A then B twice, total 4 replies).
+- If exactly one model is enabled, it will debate itself.
+- You may still pass `models` in the request body to override.
+### Configuration (config.yaml)
+Hyperparameters live in `config.yaml` at the repo root.

+### Model config (models.yaml)
+Models are listed in `models.yaml` at the repository root.

+Notes: Only API keys are read from `.env`.
+Model IDs come from `models.yaml` (default) or the request body.